Kresnik (deity): Life and spiritual functions

 Kresnik is the son of the great creator deity, ruler of heaven, who has been identified in various sources as Svarog or Perun.
 He lives in a fantastical country, sometimes called the "Land of the Rising Sun", "Eastern Land", or the "Ninth Country", and rules on the "world mountain", which is frequently described as being golden, crystal, or glass.

 Kresnik is described as having golden hair and golden hands or arms.
 He was born either with horse earlaps, horse hooves, or a birthmark shaped like hooves, and he frequently is said to be able to take the form of a horse.

 Connected to sun and fire, he travels the sky on his golden chariot, armed with thunderbolt, axe, hammer, club, or sword.
 Like Hercules, Kresnik performed twelve great deeds.
 Sometimes he is helped by his brother Trot or his four-eyed dog.
 His chthonic opponent steals his property, cattle, or wife-sister, but Kresnik defeats him.
 Rain or wheat falls from the sky after such combat.

 In most tales, his wife is his sister, a goddess of spring named Alenčica, Marjetica, Vesina, or any number of variations.
 In some versions, Kresnik also has a lover who is the daughter of a chthonic snake deity, his perpetual enemy, and Kresnik is eventually killed due to either his wife or lover's jealousy.

 Comparative mythology

-The comparative mythology showed that this demigod perhaps originated from the Iranian god Yima and his double, the Indian Yama, with whom they share many common characteristics.
-On the other side, Kresnik is a storm god and so shares many common features with the Slavic god Perun.
-Some characteristics even connect him with Slavic hero Yarilo/Jarovit.
-Many correlations with Mithra and Indra exist, too.
-Kresnik is a very diverse deity with many different faces depending on the location of the myth.
+Comparative mythology has posited that this demigod perhaps originated from the Iranian god Yima and his double, the Indian Yama, with whom they share many common characteristics.
+On the other hand, Kresnik is also a storm god and so shares many common features with the Slavic god Perun.
+Some characteristics even connect him with the Slavic hero Yarilo/Jarovit., and there are many correlations with the Iranian deity Mithra and the Hindu Indra as well.